Chinonyedoris/ChinonyedorisA_Data-Portfolio/README.md

 # New Project Track Data Analysis
 # "Visualizing Nigeria’s GDP Journey (1993–2025): A Business Intelligence and Data Analytics Perspective"
+# Nigerian Economic GDP Data Featuring 1993-2025; A Data Analysis Approach.

 # Project Introduction / Preamble
   So, I decided to embark on a personal data analytical project to draw out deep insights from Nigeria’s Gross Domestic Product (GDP)       trends.
 This project spans from 1993 to 2025, a critical period post-independence reflecting Nigeria’s evolving economic framework,       government reforms, and international positioning.
   I will be imploring the use of Power BI and other advanced data analytical skills—including Excel, Python, and statistical methods—to     carry out this research.
 The aim is not just to analyze GDP growth and decline, but to understand:

    When and why the Nigerian economy grew significantly